Chris Weatherhead: Theatrical and film work

 ATSC has garnered nine international film awards for "All For Liberty", directed by Weatherhead and co-written by Weatherhead and Ronald Mangravite, which was also named one of Top Ten Revolutionary War movies by the Journal of the American Revolution.
 "John Laurens War," a docudrama made for TV, was awarded major grant by the South Carolina Humanities Council, and six international film awards, including five from Accolade Global Film Competition and a REMI award for Cultural Feature from the 50th Worldfest Houston Film Festival in Houston, Texas.

 Literary works

-As a writer, Weatherhead has written six one-act plays, four screenplays and is the author of an historical novel, Kumakani: Against the Wind, an historical novel set in 18th century Hawaii...which won a REMI Award from Worldfest Houston film festival.
+As a writer, Weatherhead has written six one-act plays, four screenplays and is the author of an historical novel, Against the Wind, The Rise of Kamehameha The Great (amazon.com), a historical novel set in 18th century Hawaii.

 Personal life

 Chris married her husband, nationally known American character actor, director, playwright, poet Clarence Felder, on August 3, 1985; they have one child, a daughter, Helen Felder Huggins.
 She was previously married to actor Richard Council from June 2, 1971 to July 15, 1982.
 She attended Newport Harbor High School.
 After 14 years in New York theater, she and husband Clarence Felder moved to LA where they continued to act in film, TV and theater.
 She is the daughter of Lee Dewolf Weatherhead and Gwendolyn Steelman.
 She has two elder sisters, Janine and Penny.
 Chris spent seven years writing and producing video and articles to promote Match-Two Prisoner Outreach, a very successful program throughout California.